chenlepkonyak/optimization-of-osn-video-traffic-by-identifying-identical-videos-using-dl-techniques/README.md

 Please remember to specify the naming format of your video frames on this [line](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce/blob/master/summary2video.py#L22).

 ## How to use your own data
-We preprocess data by extracting image features for videos and save them to `h5` file.
-The file format looks like [this](https://github.com/KaiyangZhou/vsumm-reinforce/issues/1#issuecomment-363492711).
-After that, you can make split via `create_split.py`.
-If you wanna train policy network using the entire dataset, just do `train_keys = dataset.keys()`.
-[Here](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce/blob/master/main.py#L75) is the code where we initialize dataset.
+We preprocess data by extracting image features for videos and save them to `csv` file.
+The file format looks like [this](https://zenodo.org/records/14922872/files/datasets_and_experimental_results.tar.gz), as in the setting of HMDB51 for experiments. which need to be updated in the [videos_directory]().
+[Here](https://github.com/chenlepkonyak/optimization-of-osn-video-traffic-by-identifying-identical-videos-using-dl-techniques/tree/main.py) is the code where we initialize dataset.
 If you have any problems, feel free to contact me by email or raise an `issue`.

 ## Citation
 ```